flash62au/WiTcontroller/README.md

       #define WITCONTROLLER_DEBUG    0

-    a) Make sure your battery is fully charged.
+    a) **Make sure your battery is fully charged** first.
-    b) Upload the code and open the serial monitor.
+    b) Upload the code if you have not already done so.
-    c) Wait.
-Don't connect.
+    c) Open the serial monitor.
+    d) Wait.
+(Don't connect to a Withrottle server.)
     You will see lines like...

       BATTERY TestValue: 100 (10003)